michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 if it doesn't fit into a machine, it's big data

--machine learning and word counts do not require data science -but you will need to code and quant
+- machine learning and word counts do not require data science
+- but you will need to code and quant

 but the definitions get kind of messy

 big data isn't data science, they are related but not the same.

 coding
--task instructions
+- task instructions
--like a recipe
+- like a recipe
--input and output
+- input and output

 coding and data
--word counts, simple
+- word counts, simple
--to make sense of it you need stats, which is data science
+- to make sense of it you need stats, which is data science

 data science isn't coding, but they do share things stats is what seperates the two